 7. Santa Slide

-The best part, however, is riding down the Santa Slide a-la Ralphie in A Christmas Story!
-(In fact, this is THE slide from that classic Christmas film.)
+And just like Ralphie, you can take a ride down this slide!!
 Everyone gets a chance to ride down on a rug, after being pushed down by an “angry elf.”

 They even have a Wall of Fame for riders over 80; so far, the oldest child at heart was 101.5 years old!